-The Cruz earned an 8 of 10 for ease of car seat attachment and tied with its big brother the UPPAbaby Vista Combo.
-This is a relatively high score with only 3 other products in the group offering easier attachment possibilities, including the top scoring Bugaboo Bee3 Combo and Bugaboo Cameleon 3 with perfect 10s.
-The low for the group is the BOB Revolution Flex Combo with a score of 1 and a 2 step installation process that includes restraint straps.
+The Cruz earned an 8 of 10 for ease of car seat attachment, tying with the UPPAbaby Vista Combo.
+Eight is a relatively high score with only three other products in the group offering easier attachment possibilities, including the top scoring Bugaboo Bee3 Combo and Bugaboo Cameleon 3 with perfect 10s.

 The Cruz is compatible with the UPPAbaby Mesa; Maxi-Cosi Mico, Mico NXT, Citi, Cabrio, and Cabrio Fix; the Nuna Pipa; Cybex Aton 2, Aton, and Aton Q; and the Chicco Keyfit 30 and Keyfit (not 30).
 We tested the Cruz with the Mesa and Keyfit 30 car seats.

-Peg Perego Primo Viaggio 4-35 infant car seat that had some testers crying and deciding not to bother at all.
-The car seat clicks into place and we didn't have any instance of thinking it was installed when it wasn't.
-Releasing the Mesa is the easiest one in the group with a button on the handle where you want to squeeze and lift intuitively.
-The downside to this combination as it doesn't feel that stable once installed, and while we feel confident it isn't going to spontaneously fall off, it also feels somewhat precarious on its perch.
-This is one of the few strollers in the group that allows the car seat to be installed facing either direction.
+The Mesa is made to fit on the Cruz and the UPPAbaby Vista.
+This car seat connects to the side connection points the stroller uses for the toddler seat, and it slides onto the points easily.
+You need to remove the toddler seat/canopy from the stroller to attach the car seat, and you need to line up both sides at the same time.
+The car seat clicks into place and installed correctly every time during testing.
+Releasing the Mesa is simple with a button on the handle where you want to squeeze and lift intuitively.
+The downside to this combination is it doesn't feel stable, and while we feel confident it isn't going to fall off spontaneously, it also feels somewhat precarious on its perch.
+The Cruz is one of the few strollers where the car seat installs facing either direction.

 Weight and Folded Size

 The Cruz has a relatively small fold measuring at about 8,000 cubic inches.
-This is smaller than the majority of standard size strollers in the group with the exception of the Britax (the smallest in the review) and the BOB Motion Combo (a small but heavy product).
-While all of the frame options are smaller when folded, if you want more features and higher performance it is difficult to choose a frame option based on size and weight alone while the Cruz and B-Agile have so much to offer in smaller and lighter packages.
+This size is smaller than the majority of full-size size strollers we tested except for the Britax B-Agile 3 (the most compact in the review).
+While all of the frame options are smaller when folded, if you want more features and higher performance, then the Cruz and B-Agile have a lot to offer in small and light packages.

-The Cruz is only about average for ease of folding compared to some stiff competition that practically fold themselves.
-It requires 2 hands and significant bending at the waist, but it only has 2 steps and it automatically locks and self-stands once folded.
-The down side is there is no great place to hold onto to carry the Cruz, but it does roll when folded like rolling luggage so realistically you only have to lift it when storing it or putting in a car.
-You probably don't want to carry it for any long distance given the lack of good holding spot, but with any luck you won't have to.
-It would be nice if this option had a carry strap given how light it is.
-Unfolding the Cruz is easier than folding, but you will still need two hands and full bending at the waist to manage it.
-It might take a little practice to get the flow of this product, but once you get a few attempts under your belt it gets easier.
+The Cruz is about average for ease of folding.
+It requires two hands and significant bending at the waist, but it only has 2 steps, and it automatically locks and self-stands once folded.
+The downside is there is no designated place to hold to carry the Cruz, but it does roll when folded like luggage, so realistically you only have to lift it when storing it or putting in a car.
+Unfolding the Cruz is easier than folding, but you still need two hands and full bending at the waist.
+It might take a little practice to get the flow of this product, but once you have a few attempts under your belt, it gets easier.

-Stairs and curbs aren't too bad with this model, though the handlebar is easier to manage if you slid it in before you head off or up onto the curbs.
-You can find more details on how the Cruz moves with the toddler seat attached in our best stroller review on the Cruz if you still have questions or concerns.
+Traversing curbs isn't too bad with this model, though the handlebar is easier to manage if you slide it in before you head off or up onto the curbs.
+You can find more details on how the Cruz moves with the toddler seat attached in our best full-size stroller review.

 Ease of Use

-The Cruz has a very large storage bin under the seat with only the UPPAbaby Vista offering a larger one.
+The Cruz has a large storage bin under the seat with only the UPPAbaby Vista offering a larger one.
 It also has one of the highest maximum allowable weight at 25 pounds, with the Vista being 30.
-The average for the group is less than half this being closer to 10 pounds.
-This means you will be able to fit baby's diaper bag and other items inside the bin with relative ease.
+The average for the group is less than half this being closer to 10 lbs.
+The larger allowance means you will be able to fit baby's diaper bag and other items inside the bin with relative ease.
 We fit our extra-large diaper bag inside and had room to spare.
-The bin is accessible from all sides, which is also rare and can come in handy depending on what baby needs and which end of baby needs it.
-Putting the giant diaper bag in was easier for us before attaching the seat, but if you use a smaller bag it shouldn't be a problem even with the seat attached.
+The basket is accessible from all sides, which is also rare and can come in handy depending on what your baby needs and which end of the baby needs it.
+Putting the giant diaper bag in was easier for us before attaching the seat, but if you use a smaller bag, it shouldn't be a problem even with the seat attached.

 The storage bin, seat and canopy are all made using a soft, tightly woven canvas material that fits well on the frame and doesn't have any visible fasteners, loose threads, or bunched stitching.
 The sides of the basket have stiff rubber coated mesh that didn't snag or pull in our tests, and the bottom has a hard plastic piece that helps the bin retain its shape and offers support that prevents items from dragging on the ground.
-The frame is made of aluminum and it has a sleek appearance with few connection points and no visible rivets.
-The overall fit and finish is tight and everything lines up well with a smooth finish that is both simple and sleek in its design.
+The frame is aluminum, and it has a sleek appearance with few connection points and no visible rivets.
+The overall fit and finish are tight, and everything lines up well with a smooth finish that is both straightforward and sleek in its design.

 Ease of Setup

-Parents who love the UPPAbaby Brand or are simply looking for a quality stroller for a reasonable price will be drawn to the Cruz.
+Parents who love the UPPAbaby Brand or are simply looking for a quality stroller for a reasonable price will be interested in the Cruz.
 This stroller performed well in our tests here where it tied for 3rd place and had a nice ease of car seat attachment score.
-It also scored well in our standard size stroller review and it earned Editors' Choice awards in both.
-We think the Cruz is a stand out product that does most things well, so unless you want to jog with the stroller or take long walks off road, the Cruz is a good option for most applications.
+It also scored well in our standard size stroller review, and it earned Editors' Choice awards in both.
+We think the Cruz is a stand out product that does most things well, so unless you want to jog with the stroller or take long walks off-road, the Cruz is a good option for most applications.

 The Cruz has a list price of $500 and UPPAbaby product rarely if ever sell for prices below the manufacturer list price.
-This is cheaper than the Vista, and several other options in this review, but still more than the majority of products we looked at, including the highly regarded Jogging stroller, the BOB Revolution Flex.
-All that being said we think the Cruz is a great value for what it has to offer and how well it is made.
-This stroller is designed with parents and baby in mind and offers a lot of what parents really need as opposed to features parents think they need, but aren't done well enough for parents to actually use (like most parent consoles with shallow unusable cup holders or pockets that won't fit a smartphone).
+This price is lower than the UPPAbaby Vista, and several other options in this review, but still more than the majority of products we looked at, including the highly regarded Jogging stroller, the BOB Revolution Flex.
+All that said, we think the Cruz is a great value for what it has to offer.
+This stroller is designed with parents and baby in mind and provides a lot of what parents need as opposed to features parents think they need but aren't done well enough for parents to use (like most parent consoles with shallow unusable cup holders or pockets that won't fit a smartphone).
 We think the Cruz is a durable, stylish stroller that parents will love for a price that seems like it should be higher.
-If the list price is simply not doable no matter what kind of product you are getting or how well it is made, the **Britax B-Agile scored just below the Cruz overall and it has a list price of only $250, making it a nice option for families on a budget.
+If the list price is simply not doable, then the **Britax B-Agile scored just below the Cruz overall, and it has a list price of only $250, making it a potential option for families on a budget.